gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 ---

-## Pilot Wave Theory — Bohmian Mechanics
+## Pilot Wave Theory: Bohmian Mechanics

 In 1952, David Bohm resurrected and completed a 1927 idea by de Broglie: